 Step 3: Be a dancin' queen

 Mom Annie Pryor says she has lost most of her baby weight by dancing with her kids.
-She finds that putting on music and dancing around the house is a great exercise when you have little time to spend at the gym and during the winter months when it is too cold to go outside.
+She finds that putting on music and dancing around the house is a great way to exercise when you have little time to spend at the gym and during the winter months when it is too cold to go outside.
+Plus, it's a great way to burn calories — burning around 220 calories in 30 minutes of fun.

 But if you do have a Wii....